-Pancit Luglog uses thick rice noodles, while all know that Pancit Palabok uses thin rice noodles.
+Pancit Luglog uses thick rice noodles, while we all know that Pancit Palabok uses thin rice noodles.
 But do you know the difference between Pancit Malabon and Pancit Luglog?
 These noodle dishes have thick rice noodles and have the same shrimp sauce topped with a variety of savory ingredients.
 So what’s make it distinct to one another?

 Aside from their places of origin (the first one obviously originated from Malabon while the latter from Pampanga.
 The term “luglog” refers to the method of cooking the noodles.
 Luglog means to shake as you drain the water away from the noodles.